Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 Prior to the slashing release, withdrawals were only stored as hashes in the `pendingWithdrawals` mapping.

 With the slashing release, withdrawals are now stored entirely in state, and two new mappings have been added to support this:
-* `_stakedQueuedWithdrawalRoots`: a list of all the currently-queued withdrawal hashes belonging to a staker
+* `_stakerQueuedWithdrawalRoots`: a list of all the currently-queued withdrawal hashes belonging to a staker
 * `queuedWithdrawals`: maps queued withdrawal hash to `Withdrawal` struct

 Legacy withdrawals remain completable using the same methods as new withdrawals.
 The primary difference between the two is that it is not possible to query the corresponding `Withdrawal` struct for a legacy withdrawal hash.
 When determining what `Withdrawal` struct to supply to the contract to complete a legacy withdrawal, the caller will need to derive the original `Withdrawal` struct generated when the withdrawal was queued.